Wills, Trusts & Probate

 Frequently Asked Questions About Do Not Intubate Orders in Strathmore

-A Do Not Intubate order specifically addresses the refusal of intubation to assist breathing, while a Do Not Resuscitate (DNR) order applies to not performing cardiopulmonary resuscitation (CPR) in the event of cardiac arrest.
-Both orders relate to end-of-life care decisions but focus on different medical interventions.
-Understanding the distinction between these directives is important for ensuring that your medical treatment preferences are accurately documented and honored.
-Discussing these options with healthcare providers and legal advisors helps clarify which orders best fit your goals for medical care.
+A DNI order addresses only the refusal of intubation to assist breathing, while a Do Not Resuscitate order deals specifically with not performing cardiopulmonary resuscitation in the event of cardiac arrest.
+Both relate to end-of-life and emergency interventions, but they focus on different medical procedures.
+Knowing the distinction is important when expressing specific treatment preferences.
+Some people choose one order, while others include both depending on their goals for care.
+Consulting with healthcare providers can help determine which orders best reflect personal values and how those instructions will be applied by emergency and hospital staff in Strathmore.